Nearly Half Of Americans Take Health & Diet Advice From Social Media Influencers, Study Finds

 A whopping 72 percent reported that cutting sugar was a top dietary priority — a choice that can reduce the risk of certain diseases, such as diabetes, obesity, and heart disease.

-Dr. Hyman acknowledges that despite the risks associated with following false claims, social media can provide an opportunity for people to take control of and better their health.
+Dr. Hyman acknowledges that despite the risks associated with following false claims, social media is able to provide an opportunity for people to take control of and better their health.

 “On the other hand, information coming from social media can be very inspiring.
 We do much better when we have a social support for what we’re doing, and social media can be very motivating.”